 - You may have more distribution flexibility.
 Employer plans depend on the terms of that specific plan but with IRAs the timing and amount are up to you (until you reach 72 and are required to take RMDs for a traditional IRA).
 The distributions are subject to taxes but you still can access the funds as you need them.

 Simply click the button below, enter your email address and we will send our rollover process checklist for your reference.

 Since 1957, Hummel has been building its business on its uncompromising values of integrity, trust & hard work.

-When it comes to life insurance, this means that your Hummel Financial Advisor knows how important this decision is and we are here to help you choose the best life insurance to protect your loved ones in case you're no longer there to do it yourself.
+When it comes to retirement planning, this means that your Hummel Financial Advisor knows how important this decision is and we are here to help you choose the best option.

-We're in the business of trust-building, not selling policies.
+We're in the business of trust-building, not selling products.

 Trusted Choice is a Directory of Independent Insurance Agents and Brokers, and is not affiliated with The O.N.
 Equity Sales Company or O.N.
 Investment Management Company.

 Whether you are ready for retirement or recently switched jobs, we want to help you carefully consider all available investment options for your situtation.
 Because a 401(k) is only one part of your retirement planning process, let the Financial Advisors at Hummel Group help you develop a comprehensive plan that meets your needs while considering things like:

 We can work with anyone in any state, but we are based in Ohio and have office locations in the following cities: